IsaacScript/isaacscript/docs/directory-structure.md

 This directory contains some stock settings that are recommended for VSCode to work properly with IsaacScript projects.

-Ignore this directory, unless you want to customize the settings.
-(If you do not use VSCode, feel free to delete this directory.)
+If you do not use VSCode, feel free to delete this directory.

 <br />